cowhorse7/KidMath-jumpstart/README.md

 6/12 1.8hr finally handled auth stuff, regular supabase login successful but no trigger filling of profile table yet.
 Also set a goal for the user in-game and set visual responses appropriately.

 6/14 .5hr css improvements

+6/15 1hr FINALLY got supabase trigger function to work properly, new users are auto-populated to the public profile table